 Cary is in the Wake County NC School District.
-The base schools for the 1014-2015 school year are Alston Ridge Elementary, Mills Park Middle and Panther Creek High.
-Both the elementary and middle schools are capped which means that children moving into the base school area are assigned to an overflow school and can’t go to the base school.
+The base schools for the 2018-2019 school year are Hortons Creek, Mills Park Middle (capped) and Panther Creek High (capped).
+With capped schools children moving into the base school area are assigned to an overflow school and can’t go to the base school.
 One thing that bothers parents is that their children won’t go to the same school as many of their neighbors.
-A perspective on this is that over a hundred homes sell in Amberly in a year so your child wouldn’t be alone in going to an overflow school.
+More details on my capped schools page.

 Right now the Mills Park overflow school is West Cary.
 The calendar option East Cary.
 It’s confusing because the schools are only 3 miles apart and West Cary isn’t considered West Cary any more as the Town moved farther West.
 There will be a new middle school opening near Amberley, Alston Ridge Middle and a new high school opening for West Cary so attendance areas and caps will be changed.